bharathsudharsan/Edge2Train/README.md

 3. Training time grows swiftly with the number of training samples.

-4. Sudden peaks observed when E2T consumes more time to find the optimal hyperplane.
+4. Sudden peaks are observed when E2T consumes more time to find the optimal hyperplane.
 Trough points are observed when the optimal hyperplane is found quickly.

 ### Train and Infer Time

 The chosen CPUs have 1000x better specifications over MCUs.
-The train and infer time for all 5 MCUs and 2 CPUs are shown in the below Figure.
+The train and infer time for all 5 MCUs and 2 CPUs are shown below in Figure.

 ![alt text](https://github.com/bharathsudharsan/Edge2Train/blob/main/Train_and_infer_time_on_mcus_and_cpus.png)

-1. CPU1 and MCU4 is fastest in their respective classes.
+1. CPU1 and MCU4 are the fastest in their respective classes.
 CPU1 is only 7.57 sec faster than MCU4 for Iris and 7.45 sec for MNIST digits datasets.

 2. Although CPUs are faster, they cannot be used as edge devices due to their cost (CPU1 is 200x more costly than MCU4), form factor (5x more area), and energy consumption (7x times).